Pornography in the United States: Legality

-The lawful definition of pornography in the U.S. evolved through decades, from the 1960s.
+The definition of pornography in the U.S. evolved through decades, from the 1960s.
 In this period, recognizing ambiguities, the term "sexually explicit content" gained use as one of the pornography's euphemisms, but later it was determined that a distinction between pornographic and sexually explicit content is completely artificial.
 In Miller v.
 California the Supreme Court used the definition of pornography made by Webster's Third New International Dictionary of 1969 ("a depiction (as in a writing or painting) of licentiousness or lewdness: a portrayal of erotic behavior designed to cause sexual excitement").
 Black's Law Dictionary followed the Miller test and defined pornography as material that taken as a whole the average person, applying contemporary community standards, would find appealing to the prurient interest.
 Heinle's Newbury House Dictionary of American English (2003) defined pornography as "obscene writings, pictures, or films intended to arouse sexual desire".

 The Antipornography Civil Rights Ordinance defined pornography as the "graphic sexually explicit subordination of women, whether in pictures or in words".
 The ordinance was ruled unconstitutional by the Federal Appeals Court in American Booksellers v.
 Hudnut in Indianapolis (1985).
 Courts in California and New York have clearly rejected the argument that the making of pornography is prostitution.
 (See California v.
 Freeman (1988) and People v.
 Paulino (2005).)
 The Oregon Supreme Court went even further in State v.
 Henry (1987) by abolishing the legal definition of obscenity in that state, ruling it violated freedom of speech as defined in the state constitution.